har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 several data points about the victim.
 They can use this information to continue correspondence, or as the beginning of an attack.

-# Update from Facebook
+# Further research

+It is not clear whether the final website is written with malicious intent, or if it is just spam.
+Further research on profiles like these could explore and verify the intentions behind each component of the campaign.
+This article validates the untrustworthiness of these pages.
+Since they are untrustworthy, it observes what can happen if the group managing the websites chooses to act maliciously.

+One could also explore Facebook's own trustworthiness as a platform.
+In the past decade, it has been a hotbed of lawsuits and critiques regarding its willingness to reveal user data, and its relaxed security posture with regards to leaking user data.
+Some would argue that Facebook itself is a scam site...

-At the time of writing, Facebook does not believe Dana violates any Terms of Service.
+And, with that in mind, at the time of writing, Facebook does not believe Dana violates any Terms of Service.

 ![](/assets/2021-05-14/update-shes-ok.PNG)